 This research focused on the relationship of culture with workgroup members' perceptions of the style their leader uses to accomplish established goals, as well as workgroup leaders' perceptions of their own leadership styles as they interact with workgroup members.
 This investigation also examined workgroup members' and leaders' perceptions of workgroup effectiveness based on their cultural backgrounds.

 Rampersad, Alison, "Culture as a Mitigating Factor in the Perception of Path-Goal Leadership Styles and Workgroup Effectiveness" (2009).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 187.